 While it is the norm to spend 20% of your time in creating an article and 80% of your time distributing it, Buffer implements it the other way round, i.e. 20% time for distribution, and 80% time for creation.

 Kevan tells that they distribute content through search engines.
-Their main focus is to create SEO rich content.
-They make sure they add the right keywords, do researching on the subject, and implement on-page SEO the right way - an important aspect of SaaS SEO.
+Their main focus is to create SEO-rich content.
+They make sure they add the right keywords, do research on the subject, and implement on-page SEO the right way - an important aspect of SaaS SEO.

 For Buffer, Kevan adds, content marketing has always been a great way to generate high-quality leads.
 They focussed on providing value to their customers, which in return, helped Buffer grow their customer base and lifetime value.